MatheusMenecucci23/t1-compiladores/README.md

+# Students
+- Augusto Luchesi Matos, BCC, 740871
+- Matheus Menecucci, BCC, 800310

 # Project Setup Guide

 This guide provides step-by-step instructions for setting up your development environment for the project.

+## Linux Operational System

+First, you must have a Linux distribution as your computer's operating system.

 ## Checking Java Installation

-First, you need to check if Java is installed on your system.
+Now, you need to check if Java is installed on your system.
 Open a terminal and run:
 ```
 java -version
 ```